Operation Spider: Prelude

 After Abdić’s forces had been defeated and dispersed from their “capital” in August, most of his supporters and former soldiers fled into the RSK, settling in refugee camps in UN Sector North, southeast of Karlovac.
 On 8 November, UN observers noted that the SVK had begun recruiting able-bodied Muslim males from among the refugees.
 The SVK was reforming some 4,000–5,000 of Abdić’s troops into three brigades: 1st Velika Kladuša, 2nd Cazin, and 3rd Vrnograč Brigades.
 On 10 November, the new formations began taking up positions along the RSK border near Velika Kladuša.

 In actual command of these puppet troops was a newly formed Operational Group “Pauk” (Spider) commanded by SVK Major General Mile Novaković and Serbian State Security Department (RDB) Colonel “Raja” Bozović, a veteran special operations officer.
-A key deputy of RDB chief Jovica Stanišić, Franko Simatović “Frenki”, oversaw Novaković and Bozović’s work.
-To stiffen the Abdić units—as well as allied SVK ground forces—Novaković and Božović could call on a bevy of elite Yugoslav Army, Serbian RDB and Serbian Volunteer Guard (SDG) troops.”* Elements of the VJ’s 63rd Airborne Brigade/ Corps of Special Units, plus Simatovic’s “Red Beret” special operations unit, as well as elements of the SDG—probably about 500 troops combined—were to provide the spearhead for the APWB attack.
+A key deputy of RDB chief Jovica Stanišić, Franko Simatović “Frenki”, oversaw Novaković and Bozović's work.
+To stiffen the Abdić units—as well as allied SVK ground forces—Novaković and Božović could call on a bevy of elite Yugoslav Army, Serbian RDB and Serb Volunteer Guard (SDG) troops.
+Elements of the VJ’s 63rd Airborne Brigade and the Corps of Special Units, plus Simatovic’s “Red Berets”, as well as elements of the SDG—probably about 500 troops combined—were to provide the spearhead for the APWB attack.